containerbuildsystem/cachi2/CONTRIBUTING.md

 * A proof-of-concept implementation.
 * In case the change is trivial, you can start with a draft or even provide a PR with the final implementation.

+When working on a pull request please make sure that you have followed [pull request guidelines](#pull-request-guidelines).
+Please consult [Development](#development) section, it contains a lot of helpful information which will make contributing fast and pleasant process.

 ### How we deal with larger features

 Implementing a larger feature (such as adding a new package manager) is usually a very long and detailed effort.
 This type of work does not fit well into a single pull request; after several comment threads it becomes almost unmanageable (for you) and very hard to review (for us).
 For that reason, we request that larger features be split into a series of pull requests.
 Once approved, these pull requests will be merged into "main", but the new feature will be marked as experimental, and will retain this mark until it meets code quality standards and all necessary changes are merged.